 The neighouring Papahikahawai Island in the estuary has recently been turned from farmland back into a nature reserve, and is becoming a haven for native wildlife.
 This is a joint project between the landowners, Regional Council, Ngā Whenua Rāhui, tangata whenua, and the local community.

-A large amount of earthworks have been carried out, such as the removal of two causeways connecting the island to the Spit and stopping the tidal flow between the two.
-This has reduced the algae in the water, and fish life is now returning.
-The final linking stock bank to the mainland is due to be removed imminently, and this will mean that Papahikhahwai will officially become an island again.
+A large amount of earthworks have been carried out such as the removal of the causeways connecting the island to the Spit, making Papahikhahwai officially an island again.
+Allowing the tidal flow between the island the Spit again has reduced the algae in the water, and fish life is now returning.

 The majority of the planting work has been carried out by local volunteers, and MOWS have been contracted to assist with work such as pest plant and animal control.